 The warm up exercises are crucial to any sports or fitness training program.
 The importance of a structured warm up routine should not be under estimated when it comes to preventing sports injury.

-A proper warm up has a number of very important key elements.
-These elements, or parts, should all work together to minimize the likelihood of sports injury from physical activity.
+A proper warm up has a number of very important key components.
+These components, or parts, should all work together to prepare the individual for sports performance and minimize the likelihood of sports injury from physical activity.

 Why Warm Up?